First-Timer’s Guide to Berlin

 During our time there, we navigated the subway and tram system easily.
 I highly suggest you have euros to purchase your tickets.
 You don’t want to be stuck scrambling for euro coins to buy tickets because no one’s card worked at the machine (true story).
 You can purchase subway tickets on the subway platform and tram tickets inside the tram or on its platform.

-The blue car pictured above is an East German car called Trabant or Trabi and is a cultural icon.
+The blue car pictured above is an East German car called Trabant or Trabi, a cultural icon.
 When the Berlin Wall fell, thousands of East Germans drove their Trabis across the border!
 Despite its major cultural significance, it is known as one of the worst cars because it’s made of cheap materials (resin mixed with cotton).
 We didn’t get a chance to drive in one, but you can rent one and drive around the city at Trabi World.

 Things to Do